Viral encephalitis in adults

 The presence or absence of normal brain function is the important distinguishing feature between encephalitis and meningitis.
 Patients with meningitis may be uncomfortable, lethargic, or distracted by headache, but their cerebral function remains normal.
-In encephalitis, however, abnormalities in brain function are expected, including altered mental status, motor or sensory deficits, altered behavior and personality changes, and speech or movement disorders.
+In encephalitis, however, abnormalities in brain function are a differentiating feature, including altered mental status, motor or sensory deficits, altered behavior and personality changes, and speech or movement disorders.
 Seizures and postictal states can be seen with meningitis alone and should not be construed as definitive evidence of encephalitis.
 Other neurologic manifestations of encephalitis may include hemiparesis, flaccid paralysis, and paresthesias.

 - Whitley RJ.
 Viral encephalitis.
 N Engl J Med 1990; 323:242.